 The order of placing components is not essential, although more delicate components such as IC and transistors are mounted with great care.
-Though some people prefer starting from one end of the strip board and work across, all soldering are on the copper side.
-Before using the strip board, it is first cleaned with smooth abrasive paper (sand paper) to ensure dry surface which in turn will produce a neater solder contact.
+Though some people prefer starting from one end of the stripboard and working across, all soldering is on the copper side.
+Before using the stripboard, it is first cleaned with smooth abrasive paper (sandpaper) to ensure a dry surface which in turn will produce a neater solder contact.
 The power rating of soldering iron used is 20 watts.
-The heat produced being enough to achieve good soldered joint.
+The heat produced is enough to achieve a good soldered joint.

-Dry joints are carefully avoided as it may lead to partial contacts or open circuit in the system.
-However, dry joints have been attributed to so many failures recorded in a project work.
-After soldering, the leads are carefully cut with slide cutter to ensure neat work.
+Dry joints are carefully avoided as they may lead to partial contacts or open circuits in the system.
+However, dry joints have been attributed to so many failures recorded in project work.
+After soldering, the leads are carefully cut with a slide cutter to ensure neat work.

-Later the strip board is checked of bridged tracks and mistakes from the construction, positive feedback avoided as the output wires made neat contact and are not too close to the input leads.
+Later the stripboard is checked for bridged tracks and mistakes from the construction, positive feedback is avoided as the output wires made neat contact and are not too close to the input leads.